History

 In November of 1973, Rick Zehetner founded a new private ambulance service on Milwaukee’s Northwest side, along with two partners.
 Due to Rick’s knowledge and experience, the new ambulance service was immediately successful.

-During 1975 there was much discussion in the community as to what direction the City of Milwaukee should take regarding provision of ambulance service; because of the new Federal ambulance standards, the old Police ambulance had to go.
-In October Rick presented a proposal for the City to license and regulate private ambulance service providers so that they could participate in the City’s new EMS system.
-The proposal called for the Milwaukee Fire Department Rescue Squads and engine companies to be first responders, calling in the licensed private ambulance service to make the conveyance.
+During 1975 there was much discussion in the community as to what direction the City of Milwaukee should take regarding provision of ambulance service.
+Because of the new Federal ambulance standards, the old Police ambulance had to go.
+In October Rick proposed that the City certify and regulate private ambulance service providers so that they could participate in the City’s new EMS system.
+The proposal called for the Milwaukee Fire Department Rescue Squads and engine companies to be first responders, calling in the certified private ambulance service to make the conveyance.

 Since then...
-Bell Ambulance has been working closely with The Milwaukee Fire Department to provide high quality, efficient and cost-effective EMS service to the citizens of Milwaukee!
-In the last several years this relationship has become a true partnership, focusing on patient outcomes.
+We have grown by working closely with The Milwaukee Fire Department to provide high-quality, efficient, and cost-effective EMS service to the residents of Milwaukee!

-Since then… We have grown from rented quarters on the Southwest side, to nine modern locations in Milwaukee and Waukesha Counties.
+Since then… We have grown from rented quarters on the Southwest side, to 11 modern locations in Milwaukee, Waukesha, and Racine Counties.
 Bell Station #3, at Vel R. Phillips Avenue and Walnut Street in Milwaukee is the largest ambulance station in Wisconsin, with a capacity of 24 ambulances.

-Since then… We have grown from doing predominantly non-emergency transports to providing BLS emergency and non-emergency private and 911 transports; to providing ALS Paramedic emergency and non-emergency transports; to providing service to the Children’s Wisconsin Critical Care transport team; to becoming the largest Critical Care Paramedic transport service in the state!
+Since then… We have grown from doing mainly non-emergency transports to providing BLS emergency and non-emergency 911 and private ambulance transports; to providing ALS Paramedic emergency and non-emergency transports; to providing service to the Children’s Wisconsin Critical Care Transport Team; to becoming the largest Critical Care Paramedic transport service in the state!

-Since then… We have grown from one dispatcher to as many as seven on duty at once.
-Our dispatchers staffing our new dispatch center at Station #1 have been certified and accredited by the International Academy of Emergency Dispatch as EMD.
-This assures that each request for emergency service is properly handled and coordinated.
+Since then… We have grown from one dispatcher to as many as 10 on duty at once.
+Our dispatchers have been certified and accredited as EMDs by the International Academy of Emergency Dispatch.

 We have grown... because we strive to exceed every client’s expectations.